 The program is funded by generous support from a European family foundation.

-Interested candidates should apply with a Curriculum Vitae, a two-minute motivation video, a democratic innovation project idea and a letter of recommendation.
-The online application form is available here.
+Interested candidates should apply with a Curriculum Vitae, a two-minute motivation video, a leadership problem description and a letter of recommendation.

 Should you have any questions, please contact us at email@example.com.